The Menus of Change Initiative

 - How to feed an additional two billion people in coming years as our global resources decline

-Menus of Change: The Business of Healthy, Sustainable, Delicious Food Choices is a ground-breaking initiative from The Culinary Institute of America and Harvard School of Public Health that examines these key issues.
+Menus of Change: The Business of Healthy, Sustainable, Delicious Food Choices is a ground-breaking initiative from The Culinary Institute of America and Harvard School of Public Health, Department of Nutrition, that examines these key issues.
 Launched in 2012, the goal of the initiative is to create a world-class structure of collaboration between leaders in nutrition research and public health, the environmental sciences and sustainability, the culinary arts, business, and management.

 We hope you will